tidyverse/tidyverse.org/content/blog/2020-03-dplyr-1-0-0-select-rename-relocate/index.markdown

-[dplyr 1.0.0 is coming soon](https://www.tidyverse.org/blog/2020/03/dplyr-1-0-0-is-coming-soon/), and we've already shown you how [`summarise()` is growing](https://www.tidyverse.org/blog/2020/03/dplyr-1-0-0-summarise/).
+[dplyr 1.0.0 is coming soon](https://www.tidyverse.org/blog/2020/03/dplyr-1-0-0-is-coming-soon/), and last week we showed how [`summarise()` is growing](https://www.tidyverse.org/blog/2020/03/dplyr-1-0-0-summarise/).
 Today, I wanted to talk a little bit about functions for selecting, renaming, and relocating columns.

 If you're interested in trying out the features you see in this blog post, you'll need the development version of dplyr.
 You can install it with: